chetan/sewer/README.md

 ### Reliability

+Sewer is designed to be extremely reliable for a number of different failure scenarios with minimal impact on performance.

-Sewer is designed to write directly to HDFS from the node which generates the event.
+It is designed to write directly to HDFS from the node which generates the event.
 As such, it is capable of surviving a *single downstream failure* and automatically retrying when the downstream issue has been resolved.

 Types of errors that will be recovered from include: